Galenika/Bleak/README.md

 # Simple Injection

-A Windows DLL injection library written in C# that supports several methods of injection.
+A Windows native DLL injection library written in C# that supports several methods of injection.

 ## Supported Methods